ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Framework

 \subsection{General API-GUI Paradigm}

-A significant challenge confronted by existing GUI agents arises from their reliance on human-like GUI interactions for device manipulation, which poses substantial difficulties for GUI agents.
-Conversely, employing a diverse set of APIs for application control offers a more efficient and agent-friendly means of operation.
-However, this approach introduces its own set of challenges, including the complexity of API implementation, limitations in agent adaptability and flexibility, and the fact that many applications restrict CLI access due to security considerations.
-To address these issues, we propose an innovative API-GUI paradigm that unifies both action spaces.
-This design enables agents to leverage the efficiency of API invocation while retaining the versatility of GUI-based operations for general tasks.
+Existing GUI agents face challenges due to their reliance on human-like interactions, while API-based control offers efficiency but introduces implementation complexity and security restrictions.
+To address these issues, we propose an API-GUI paradigm that unifies both action spaces, enabling agents to leverage API efficiency while retaining GUI versatility.

-Moreover, we develop an automated workflow for desktop application API development.
-Leveraging LLMs, our framework automates key steps, including requirement analysis, API implementation, and generation of basic test cases.
-The workflow significantly lowers the barrier for users to create APIs tailored to various applications, thereby facilitating rapid development and deployment.

-\vpara{API Construction} In this section, we introduce a methodology for leveraging LLMs to automate API construction.
-We propose an automated workflow wherein users need only supply exemplar tasks performed within the target application; our LLM then autonomously generates both the necessary API code and corresponding test cases.
-The workflow comprises three primary stages: requirement analysis, API implementation, and test case generation.

-\begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{Requirement Analysis} During the requirements analysis phase, users provide a set of task examples related to the target application as input.
-The workflow leverages our LLM to analyze these task instances, extracting the essential functionalities required for task completion.
-It then compares these requirements against the existing API interface definitions to identify potential gaps.
-If uncovered functionalities are detected, the system automatically generates new API interfaces along with their corresponding parameter specifications.

-Notably, we limit the generated interfaces to encapsulate only general-purpose functionalities, thereby avoiding excessive complexity and the proliferation of APIs.
-This design choice mitigates implementation difficulty and reduces the adaptation burden on the agent.

-\item \textbf{API Implementation} Upon obtaining the interface definitions, the workflow systematically iterates over each interface and its associated parameters.
-For each specification, it leverages the designated Python libraries of the target application to implement the corresponding API functionalities.
-Additionally, the workflow incorporates error-handling mechanisms and logging to facilitate human debugging and future maintenance.
-This automated approach not only streamlines API development but also enhances consistency and reusability across different application contexts.
+We develop an LLM-based automated workflow for application API development~\citep{yang2024swe,wang2024openhands}, significantly lowering the barrier for API creation.
+Users provide exemplar tasks, and our system autonomously generates API code and test cases through three stages: \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{Requirement Analysis}: Users provide task examples for the target application.
+Our LLM analyzes these instances, extracts essential functionalities, and compares against existing API interfaces to identify gaps.
+New interfaces are automatically generated for uncovered functionalities, with a focus on general-purpose functions to minimize complexity and enhance usability.